 The semi-autobiographical piece was long and rambling, but it scared the pants off everyone who read it, including me.
 Given the propensity of science to do whatever it wants without any ethical safeguards, it seemed only a matter of time before society would self-destruct.

 Fast forward 15 years.
 I think the dangers of nanotech and robotics were probably overstated, but recent advances in genetics are truly frightening.
-The dangers are so extreme that the National Academies of Science hosted a major international summit on gene editing last December in Washington, DC.
+The dangers are so extreme that the National Academies of Science hosted a major international summit on gene editing in December 2015 in Washington, DC.
 As Wired put it, “Science would like some rules.”

 In laying out his doomsday scenario in 2000, Bill Joy nonetheless thought that mankind could solve its problems: “In the end, it is because of our great capacity for caring that I remain optimistic we will confront the dangerous issues now before us.”

 As a Christian and director of the Center for Bioethics at Cedarville University, I’m not reassured.
 Despite all the glib talk, the dangers are real.
 Only God’s Word provides the infallible perspective that mankind needs to avert disaster.